Accreditation and Licensure

 A graduate of a CACREP program in Illinois who passes the National Counselor Certification examination may apply for licensure in the state of Illinois as a Licensed Professional Counselor (LPC).

 You may sit for the National Counseling exam during your internship.
-Contact Donna Rutledge in the Academic Resource Center for information concerning this exam and an application to sit for the exam.
+Contact the Academic Advisor for information concerning your eligibility for this exam and the Academic Resource Center for an application to sit for the exam.
 After successfully completing the exam, you may apply to the state department of professional Regulations.
-For more information and an application for licensure, contact the department of Professional Regulation by calling 217/782-8556 or by writing to: Department of Financial and Professional Regulation Forms Unit, 320 West Washington Street, 3rd Floor, Springfield, IL 62786.
+For more information and an application for licensure, contact the department of Professional Regulation by calling 217/782-8556, visiting their website or by writing to: Department of Financial and Professional Regulation Forms Unit, 320 West Washington Street, 3rd Floor, Springfield, IL 62786.